jonathanhogg/flitter/docs/background.md

 discount on a Push 2.
 I've been working on **Flitter** off-and-on since then, developing it as a live tool.

-While **Flitter** supports live -coding, that's not primarily why or how I designed it.
+While **Flitter** supports live-coding, that's not primarily why or how I designed it.
 As a programmer, I enjoy using code to create visual artwork and I am fascinated by how generating all of the visuals live affords me the ability to improvise a performance.
 However, I'm interested in complex, narrative